What Is “Implied Covenant of Quiet Enjoyment”?

 “Covenant” is a legal term that refers to a promise or unspoken agreement to engage in or refrain from a specified action.
 As such, the quiet enjoyment covenant is included in most residential and commercial lease agreements, even if it’s not explicitly mentioned in a contract.

-Failure to uphold this right can lead to quiet enjoyment complaints, which may affect the landlord-tenant relationship and result in legal consequences.
 If a landlord fails to ensure the premises are maintained peacefully, it can affect not only the current tenants but also the reputation of the lease, potentially deterring prospective tenants.

 If a tenant files quiet enjoyment complaints, it’s essential for the landlord to address the situation promptly to avoid further issues.